Tyrn/wei/the-insider-en.typ

-a  friend, and  I decided  to check,  how you obey my  orders, and  when you arrested  the  people I  gave money to, claimed this money for yourself, and told them that I dishonored their sister that  I haven't even met, it looked to me, that you obeyed my orders like a pig you are - that you sucked on the people's  marrow and drank their blood.
-I decided to look in your safe and I carried away from it  not  four hundred thousand  but, rather, six  and half thousand and, secondly, I  carried away from it  the loan  agreements signed with  my signature -  and  this is a fake  signature.
+a  friend, and  I decided  to check,  how you obey my  orders, and  when you arrested  the  people I  gave money to, claimed this money for yourself, and told them that I dishonored their sister that  I haven't even met, it looked to me, that you obeyed my orders like a pig you are---that you sucked on the people's  marrow and drank their blood.
+I decided to look in your safe and I carried away from it  not  four hundred thousand  but, rather, six  and half thousand and, secondly, I  carried away from it  the loan  agreements signed with  my signature---and  this is a fake  signature.
 Then I realized that I didn't  waste  my time poking  into this safe,  because you would doubtfully have shown me these faked agreements!"

-     The headman could not speak - he bleated and crawled at Kissur's feet.
+     The headman could not speak---he bleated and crawled at Kissur's feet.

      "Spit it  out," Kissur barked.
 "How  many girls  have  you sold to the whorehouses in my name?"